ahmadbky/ezmenulib/README.md

 This crate is useful to put beside [clap](https://docs.rs/clap/) crate, to manage the case where the user hasn't provided any command argument.

 For now, this crate only helps to draw menus in the console.
-It allows you to not spend time on printing from scratch any form of prompt from the user.
+It allows you to not spend time on printing from scratch any form of prompt to the user.
 If you're making a console application, you *must* use this crate.

 The built menus are useful for a game mode selection for example.
 It allows you to map functions when the user selects the corresponding field.
 It also let you mutate your code depending on the user input.